Skip to main content

 Before starting:

-• HAProxy must be accessible from the host running the Collector
+• HAProxy must be reachable from the host running the Collector.

 What You'll Monitor